First photo: From left- Margaret Sarro, Elyn Rosenthal, Debbie Niderberg, Ethel Salomon, Sara Diament, Tamar Appel

 Debbie Niderberg, Executive Director, helped launch Hidden Sparks, from conceptual development to its present size and worked collaboratively to design its unique programming, and build the organization’s infrastructure and professional leadership.
 She is also responsible for developing new initiatives, such as Hidden Sparks Without Walls, and new programmatic and funding partnerships.
-Prior to coming to Hidden Sparks, Ms. Niderberg served as the Executive Director for The Nash Family Foundation, where she was instrumental in bringing the Schools Attuned Professional Development Program to 72 New York area Jewish schools, launching a kosher City Harvest program, an Israel-based medical fellowship, and grants for the first residential Jewish hospice in New York, among other significant grants.
+Prior to coming to Hidden Sparks, Ms. Niderberg served as the Executive Director for The Nash Family Foundation, where she was instrumental in bringing the Schools Attuned Professional Development Program to 72 New York area Jewish schools, launching a kosher City Harvest program (still operational), an Israel-based medical fellowship, and issued grants for the first residential Jewish hospice in New York, among other significant grants.
 Prior to this, she co-founded the Jewish Children’s Learning Lab, an interactive Jewish children’s museum in New York and managed the Outreach and Special Projects division for the Fund for Jewish Education.
 She was selected for participation in the Maoz-Advot program for educational leaders.
 She is the grateful mom of 6 children (and a son-in-law).

-Rona Milch Novick, Ph.D, Co-Educational Director, is the Dean of the Azrieli Graduate School of Jewish Education and Administration at Yeshiva University and holds the Raine and Stanley Silverstein Chair in Professional Ethics and Values.
-She served for many years as the Coordinator of Child Psychology in the Division of Child and Adolescent Psychiatry at Schneider Children’s Hospital and as the Clinical Director of the Alliance for School Mental Health, providing outreach services, treatment and training to schools, families and communities.
-She developed the BRAVE bully prevention program and is a trained cognitive behavior therapist with her own private practice and the author of Mommy, Can You Stop the Rain? a picture book about the role adults can play in helping children face challenges and become resilient.
+Rona Milch Novick, Ph.D, Co-Educational Director of Hidden Sparks, is the Dean of the Azrieli Graduate School of Jewish Education and Administration at Yeshiva University and holds the Raine and Stanley Silverstein Chair in Professional Ethics and Values.
+She is a trained cognitive behavior therapist with her own private practice and the author of Mommy, Can You Stop the Rain? a picture book about the role adults can play in helping children face challenges and become resilient.
 As one of two educational directors for Hidden Sparks, Dr. Novick provides training, supervision and ongoing mentoring to the Hidden Sparks teams of coaches, principals and Internal Coaches.
 Dr. Novick has been featured in an ELItalk.

-Sara Diament, Director of School Services, came to Hidden Sparks in 2013 with a background in Health and Behavior Studies and has worked with at-risk youth for Youth Advocate Programs Bergen County.
+Sara Diament, Director of School Services, came to Hidden Sparks after having worked with at-risk youth for Youth Advocate Programs Bergen County.
 She also ran a psycho-educational program for adolescents at the Somerset Women’s Health Center, developed and led anti-bullying workshops for students, teachers and parents on Long Island through the Jewish Women’s Foundation, served as a consultant to Jewish day schools on health curriculum development, and worked with the Department of Policy Research and Program Evaluation for the American Foundation for the Blind.

 Sara can be reached at firstname.lastname@example.org